wadmp/wadmp.github.io/src/gen3/tutorials/invite-existing-or-new-user/README.md

 ![invite-confirmation](./accept-invite2.png)

-6. From now on, the user can click on the "Continue to Dashboard" link, and check that he's in the company.
+6. From now on, the user can click the "Continue to Dashboard" link and check that he's in the company.

 ![check-company](./check-company.png)